The-Document-Warehouse-Namibia/M-Files-VBScript-Useful-Functions/SearchBuilder/README.md

 This is a VBScript class `SearchBuilder_` designed for building search conditions using the M-Files API.

+## Implementation

+Prior to utilizing this class, ensure its inclusion within your script.
+It can be seamlessly integrated by copying its contents from the MFVBScriptSearchBuilder.vbs file.
+Placing it at the conclusion of your script or within your functions section is recommended.

+This ensures that the class is readily accessible and can be employed efficiently within your VBScript environment.

 ## Usage

 To use this class, follow these steps: